Chris2011/minifierbeans/README.md

 ### Looking for Contributors (Feel free to contact me if you are interested : christian.lenz@gmx.net)

 # ATTENTION
-If you get an error which is similiar to this:
+If you get an error which is similar to this:

 ```
 ...